Responsibilities and Expectations

 Course Logistics/Formal Teaching Sessions

 You should admit at least two new patients per week.
 You may admit more than one patient per call day if you and your resident agree that you are able to handle 2 new patients.
 This may occur if you get one straightforward patient early in the day and do not have a high census.
 You are allowed to pick up a patient who was admitted overnight as a “holding note”.
 However, you are expected to perform your own H&P prior to reviewing the holding note.
 It is expected that you will work up a minimum of 16 new patients over an eight-week rotation.
 You should limit your patient census to 4 (4 near the end of the year when you are more efficient), two is the average number of patients most 3rd years carry at one time.
-You should not put yourself in a position to have more responsibilities than you can handle.
 You are an integral member of the team and the housestaff will count on you.
 Talk to your resident, attending, or the clerkship directors if you are getting overwhelmed.

 Students assigned to the subspecialty teams of GI and Oncology will note that these teams are “on call” everyday.
 You are not expected to pick up a new patient everyday, rather a minimum of two per week.
 On days you are not expecting to take a new admission, you should plan to wrap up your work and check out with your resident around 5PM.
 (You are not expected to stay until 7PM with your team everyday.)
 If you are havng trouble meeting the 2 new patients per week minimun, you must let one of the clerkship directors know ASAP as faiure to meet this requirement will result in an incomplete (I) grade for the clerkship until the requirement is met.